 The bad news is that start-ups regularly underestimate the strain on resources and the time and commitment it takes to raise funds.
 For RegTech firms sales cycles are particularly long and the period from contact to contract, i.e. the time from first contact and discussing a project to the approval and signing of agreements, can easily take between 12 to 18 months and sometimes even longer.
 Even the common method of delivering a Proof of Concept (POC) can be very cost and time consuming.
 Even for a start-up with a brilliant idea, a great product and team might find it challenging to make ends meet when bridging such stages without the right financial resources.
 That’s why it’s all the more important to approach the fundraising process with the right strategy and mindset, following a few golden rules.

 Fortune favours the prepared mind

 I admit that it wasn’t me who came up with this great quote (it was Louis Pasteur), but before you reach out to potential investors, you need to make sure though that you’ve got your properly prepared.
 Not only will it result in a serious setback if you don’t cover the core aspects and you need to go back to the drawing board during the fundraising process.
 There is a good chance that you will loose the potential investor(s) that have made you aware of a lack of preparation, as it could be perceived as a sign of unprofessionalism.
-In any case it is going to delay you and make you loose the important momentum, see also the importance of timing below.
+In any case it is going to delay you and make you lose the important momentum, see also the importance of timing below.

 Some time ago we already wrote about the key aspects investors look for in RegTech firms, but here are three elements you need to address: